abdelali221/SnakeWii/README.md

 # SnakeWii
  Snake game ported to the Wii!

+# How to play :

+Just use the D-pad (Hold the Wiimote Vertically) to move the snake and avoid touching the borders or biting yourself!

-# Control :
+# Special thanks :

- - D-Pad : Direction
+@posifurg : Beta-Tester